Department of Linguistics & TESOL | The University of Texas at Arlington

-Estimated registration for the two-week workshops will be $750.
-Estimated registration for the entire six-weeks workshops (two-week workshops and the four-weeks of field methods/practicum) will be $2250.
-For more information, visit the Anticipated Costs page.
+Registration for the two-week workshops will be $750.
+Registration for the entire six-weeks workshops (two-week workshops and the four-weeks of field methods/practicum) will be $2250.
+For more information, visit the Costs page.

 What kind of housing will be available?

 Participants at CoLang 2014 may choose to stay in the on-campus residence halls or look for available housing off campus.
 On-campus housing will be available through the registration site.
-The on-campus residence dorms were recently built in 2004 (Kalpana Chawla Hall) and 2012 (Vandergriff Hall).
+The on-campus residence dorms were recently built in 2004 (Arlington Hall) and 2012 (Vandergriff Hall).
+Instructors will be staying in Arlington Hall, and participants will be staying in Vandergriff Hall.
 While the residence halls have community kitchens, we expect the majority of participants to purchase a meal plan.

 If you are interested in off-campus housing, Centennial Court is a nearby apartment complex that allows short-term leases.
 In addition, there may be sublet options in Arlington during the summer that may suit your needs and desires.
 Please note that the CoLang staff has no relationship with any of the sublet options and that we will we not be able to intervene in any problems that may arise.
 All sublet agreements are between the sublettor and the sublettee (you).

 Yes.
 There will be several scholarship opportunities for CoLang 2014.
 Check the Scholarships page for more information.